-Upon the listing of our common shares on the Nasdaq, we will be a "controlled company" within the meaning of the rules of the Nasdaq corporate governance rules and, as a result, will qualify for, and intend to rely on, exemptions from certain corporate governance requirements.
+We are a "controlled company" within the meaning of the rules of the Nasdaq corporate governance rules and, as a result, qualify for and rely on exemptions from certain corporate governance requirements.
 You will not have the same protections afforded to shareholders of companies that are subject to such requirements.

-Immediately after the completion of this offering, Patria Holdings will beneficially own all of our Class B common shares, representing 94.1% of the voting power of our outstanding share capital (or Class B common shares representing 93.8% of the voting power of our outstanding share capital if the underwriters exercise their option to purchase additional Class A common shares in full).
-As a result, we will be a "controlled company" within the meaning of the corporate governance standards of the Nasdaq corporate governance rules.
+Patria Holdings beneficially owns all of our Class B common shares, representing 93.8% of the voting power of our outstanding share capital.
+As a result, we are a "controlled company" within the meaning of the corporate governance standards of the Nasdaq corporate governance rules.
 Under these rules, a company of which more than 50% of the voting power in the election of directors is held by an individual, group or another company is a "controlled company" and may elect not to comply with certain corporate governance requirements.
 For example, controlled companies, within one year of the date of the listing of their common shares:

-- · are not required to have a board that is composed of a majority of "independent directors," as defined under the rules of such exchange; - · are not required to have a compensation committee that is composed entirely of independent directors; and - are not required to have a nominating and corporate governance committee that is composed entirely of independent directors.
+- · are not required to have a board that is composed of a majority of "independent directors," as defined under the rules of such exchange; - are not required to have a compensation committee that is composed entirely of independent directors; and - · are not required to have a nominating and corporate governance committee that is composed entirely of independent directors.

-Following this offering, we intend to utilize these exemptions.
-As a result, we do not expect a majority of the directors on our board will be independent upon the closing of this offering.
+We currently rely on these exemptions.
+As a result, the majority of the directors on our board are not independent.
+In addition, none of the committees of our board consist entirely of independent directors.
 Accordingly, you will not have the same protections afforded to shareholders of companies that are subject to all of the corporate governance requirements of the Nasdaq.